MainfluxLabs/docs/docs/converters.md

 # Converters

-Converters service provides bulk CSV ingestion by parsing uploaded CSV files and publishing their rows as platform messages.
+Converters service provides bulk CSV and JSON ingestion by parsing uploaded files and publishing their records as platform messages.
 It is intended for batch import of historical or bulk-collected sensor data without requiring device-level publishing.

-Two input formats are supported:
+Four input formats are supported:

-- **SenML** — the first row is the header where column names become measurement names.
+- **CSV → SenML** — the first row is the header where column names become measurement names.
 The first column must be a Unix timestamp.
 All remaining columns are treated as numeric measurement values.
-- **JSON** — column names become JSON field names.
+- **CSV → JSON** — column names become JSON field names.
 The value from the column named by the thing's profile transformer `time_field` setting is parsed as a numeric Unix timestamp and stored as a `Created` field in the payload.
 The first column is excluded from the payload.
 Values are auto-parsed as numbers where possible, otherwise treated as strings.
+- **JSON → SenML** — a JSON array of objects.
+Each object must have a `t` key (Unix timestamp) and one or more numeric measurement keys.
+- **JSON → JSON** — a JSON array of objects.
+The key matching the thing's profile transformer `time_field` is stored as `Created`.
+All other fields are passed through as-is.

 Large files are processed in batches with a 30-second pause between batches to avoid overloading the message broker.
 For SenML, a batch is flushed every 50,000 SenML records (one record per value column per row).
 For JSON, a batch is flushed every 50,000 rows.